-anomalies during EuBL.
-However, robust, significant, and strongly positive geopotential height anomalies are present in the troposphere at lags of 15 - 20 and 30 - 55 days after the SSW event.
-This is consistent with the classification of all of the here defined 7 EuBL events as having a tropospheric impact in Karpechko et al. (2017).
+For EuBL around the onset of the SSW event, a robust (10% level) positive tropospheric anomaly can be observed at the time of the SSW (Fig. A4c).
+This anomaly is not significant (Fig. 3c), reflecting that it is not different from generic anomalies during EuBL.
+However, robust, significant, and strongly positive geopotential height anomalies are present in the troposphere at lags of 15-20 and 30-55 d after the SSW event.
+This is consistent with the classification of all of the here defined seven EuBL events as having a tropospheric impact in Karpechko et al. (2017).
 These positive anomalies are consistent with the finding that first AR and then GL are much more likely in the aftermath of an SSW with EuBL around lag 0 (compare to Fig. A2c).
 Furthermore, comparing to the panel for all SSW events (Fig. 3a) indicates that the EuBL cases dominate the perceived downward response in the canonical response for SSW events.

-During cyclonic regimes around the onset of the SSW, there is no substantial tropospheric anomaly in the NAE region at the time of the SSW, but a positive albeit weak anomaly can be observed around days 15 - 20 after the SSW event (Fig. 3d).
-This anomaly is not robust at the 25 % level, but it is significantly different from a random sample at the 25 % level (Figure A4d).
-Several SSWs with a cyclonic regime around the onset are followed by GL at a longer lag (Fig. A2d), thus likely causing these anomalies.
-Still, the GL absolute frequencies remain below 30% (Figure A2).
+During cyclonic regimes around the onset of the SSW, there is no substantial tropospheric anomaly in the NAE region at the time of the SSW, but a positive albeit weak anomaly can be observed around days 15-20 after the SSW event (Fig. 3d).
+This anomaly is not robust at the 25 % level, but it is significantly different from a random sample at the 25 % level (Fig. A4d).
+Several SSWs with a cyclonic regime around the onset are followed by GL at a longer lag

+(Fig. A2d), thus likely causing these anomalies.
+Still, the GL absolute frequencies remain below 30% (Fig. A2).
 These findings and the small amplitude of the anomalies suggest that the variability in the tropospheric flow evolution after SSWs is large after a cyclonic regime at lag 0, which is also confirmed by the inspection of individual cases (not shown).

-260 The question arises whether other factors might contribute to the differing tropospheric evolution in the aftermath of the SSW event.
+The question arises of whether other factors might contribute to the differing tropospheric evolution in the aftermath of the SSW event.
 In particular, a differing amplitude and persistence of the lower stratospheric anomaly can be observed in Fig. 3 between the different composites.
 Events with EuBL around the onset and a strong downward impact tend to have a longer stratospheric persistence, but an equally long persistence can be observed for cyclonic regimes around the onset of the SSW, with little downward impact.
 The five SSW events associated with GL have a shorter-lived lower stratospheric response.
-As

-- 265 events with a persistent lower stratospheric response are often associated with so-called polar jet oscillation (PJO) events (Kuroda and Kodera, 2004; Hitchcock et al., 2013b), a comparison with Table 1 in Karpechko et al. (2017) reveals that 2 out of 5 SSW events with a GL regime (and, respectively, 4 out of 7 EuBL events) around the onset are associated with a PJO event.
-While this is not a clear result, it indicates that the shorter (longer) persistence in the lower stratosphere for the SSWs associated with GL (EuBL) may add support to the persistence of the tropospheric response for several of the events, but the - 270 statistics are too small to provide a clear result.
-Similarly, 4 out of 7 EuBL events are split events (rather than displacements), while 2 out of 5 GL events are split events, according to the classification in Karpechko et al. (2017).
+As events with a persistent lower stratospheric response are often associated with socalled polar jet oscillation (PJO) events (Kuroda and Kodera, 2004; Hitchcock et al., 2013b), a comparison with Table 1 in Karpechko et al. (2017) reveals that two out of five SSW events with a GL regime (and, respectively, four out of seven EuBL events) around the onset are associated with a PJO event.
+While this is not a clear result, it indicates that the shorter (longer) persistence in the lower stratosphere for the SSWs associated with GL (EuBL) may add support to the persistence of the tropospheric response for several of the events, but the statistics are too small to provide a clear result.
+Similarly, four out of seven EuBL events are split events (rather than displacements), while two out of five GL events are split events, according to the classification in Karpechko et al. (2017).

-5 Impact on Surface Weather
+5 Impact on surface weather